flame-code/FLAME/docs/main.rst

    default: ``No default value.``

 **findsym**: (logical) Activates symmetry detection of crystalline solids.
-FLAME must be compiled and linked with SpgLib.
+FLAME must be compiled and linked with SPGLIB.

     default: ``False``